alicialawjy/Auctions/README.md

 #### 1. Make a New Listing
 - Via 'CREATE LISTING' on the main tab.
 - Users are required to input a title, description, starting bid price, image (optional) and category.
-- Once submitted, user is directly diverted to the new listing page created
+- Once submitted, user is redirected to the new listing page created

 #### 2. Make a Bid
 - Via the 'BID' field within the individual listing page.